agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ---
-weight: 1
+weight: 2
 title: The Service Management API
 ---
 # The Service Management API

 API management starts with knowing what your APIs are, and the Service Management API is used to build a list and digest it into a form that allows API proxies to check and report API traffic.

 The Service Management API manages descriptions of APIs, focusing on the service configurations that control their usage.
-Service Configuration is the central format of Service Management, and arose from Google internal API practice.
-It consists of the [Service](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/service.proto#L47) proto and the messages that it contains.
-API developers provide it in YAML files that match the Protocol Buffer schema.
-Often developers only provide fragments of the full "service config" and tools fill in the rest.

-## What's in the Service Configuration

-An example full service config is in [stores.endpoints.bobadojo.cloud.goog.2024-10-18r0.json](/examples/stores.endpoints.bobadojo.cloud.goog.2024-10-18r0.json).
-Clearly this is not something that a developer would want to manually create!
-In practice, the service config is an intermediate internal format used by Cloud Endpoints.
-Developers instead provide fragments, like the one in [api_config.yaml](/docs/quickstart/files#api_configyaml), which contain only the parts of service config that can't be automatically derived from other known things.

 ## The Service Management API methods